Mds92/MD.BootstrapPersianDateTimePicker/README.md

 There is a file in `Manual` folder that you can learn how to use this plugin.

 ----
-Installing:<br>
+Installing:
-##Install-Package MD.BootstrapPersianDateTimePicker
+## Install-Package MD.BootstrapPersianDateTimePicker
-##npm install md.bootstrappersiandatetimepicker
+## npm install md.bootstrappersiandatetimepicker

 There are two approaches to use MdPersianDateTime
 - Use JavaScript and jQuery as another jQuery's plugins.